daunkim18/Capstone-Project/milestone3/Documentation/finalreport.md

 ### Export to ONNX
 model.export(format="onnx")

+## The yolo11 model also has similar installation steps as yolo8.
 ### NumPy
 here are the quick start installations steps and usage instructions for NumPy https://numpy.org/install/ Install